 Cyclone quarterback Pete Bassett played varsity football, basketball, tennis, track and golf at Porter-Gaud, earning him17 varsity letters in five sports.
 His career and season football statistics include a number of incredible records: most career touchdown passes (88), most single-season touchdown passes (38), most single-game touchdown passes (7), most pass completions (403), and most total passing yards (6,476), He was named to the All Low-Country Football Team both his junior and senior years, was named “Player of the Week” by the Post and Courier Newspaper on multiple occasions, was named to the All-Conference Football Team three times, and the All-State Football Team his senior year.
 Peter was a featured scholastic/athlete on ESPN Sports and a winner of the McDonald’s Football Award.
 This versatile athlete was the tennis team MVP his senior year and ran on two State Championship track teams.
 Peter graduated from Harvard University where he was a varsity football letterman.

 While at Porter-Gaud, Jim lettered 5 years in track, 3 years in football, and 2 years in basketball.
 In track Jim was undefeated in dual meets his junior and senior years in the mile and half-mile.
 He ran school records, a 4:26 mile and a 2:00 flat half-mile (Ortmann Cup winner); those records have stood for 33 years.
 During his senior year at Porter-Gaud Jim was co-captain of the basketball team and tri-captain of the football team.
-He quarterbacked the football team to a 10 and one season and was named team MVP.
+He quarterbacked the football team and was named team MVP.
 Jim attended The Citadel on a full track scholarship where he also competed in cross-country.
 While at The Citadel he garnered All-State and All-Southern Conference honors; running personal best times of 1:56 in the 880 yard run, and 4:16 in the mile run.
 Still an active runner, Jim participates in many community events and does an occasional marathon.

 Langdon Brockinton was P-G’s number one singles and doubles player from 1973 - 1975, who led the team to a 12-0 record and the AAA State Championship in 1975.
 A close observer of P-G tennis said that the teams Langdon led, “… set the stage for the later success of the P-G tennis program.”
 Another called him, “Porter-Gaud’s greatest tennis player and an outstanding student.”
 He was a three-time Southern Conference singles champion and doubles champion at Furman University from 1977-1979, leading the team to Southern Conference Championships in 1976 and 1977.
 A few years later, among many other tennis accomplishments, Langdon won the Charleston City Men’s Singles Championship two years running.
 Earning a Phi Beta Kappa at Furman, Langdon earned a masters degree in journalism from the University of South Carolina in 1983.